timothymeyers/azure-to-ppsm/README.md

 # Introduction
-A converter that takes the Azure IP Ranges and Service Tags json file and converts it into a csv that resembles DoD PPSM format
+A converter that takes the Azure IP Ranges and Service Tags json file and converts it into a csv that resembles [DoD PPSM format](https://public.cyber.mil/connect/faq-ppsm/).

+# Caveat Emptor
+This code is not blessed or good by any means.
+It is the very first python program I ever wrote, so use with caution.

 # Build and Test